bootstrap menu

 Home > Blog > Is the data in Google Analytics misleading you?

-More than 50 million businesses make use of Google Analytics, which clearly indicates most business leaders make use of the data in the tool to review their campaigns.
-If your data is not accurate, it would have an impact on your decision-making.
+More than 50 million businesses make use of Google Analytics, which clearly indicates most business leaders make use of data in the tool to review their campaigns.
+If your data is not accurate or misinterpreted, it would have an impact on your decision-making.
 Here are some common causes for misunderstanding the data or incorrect data in your performance reports:

-Most marketers consider bounce rate as a negative parameter.
+Most marketers consider bounce rate to be a negative parameter.
 A high bounce rate is perceived as lack of interest in the content of the website.
-Google defines bounce as a "single page session on your site", which means that the user exits your site after viewing just 1 page.
-This part is understood well by most business leaders but many of them seem to share a common misunderstanding - bounce rate is calculated from total page views.
+Google defines bounce as "single page session on your site".
+This part often leads to a common misunderstanding that the bounce rate is calculated from total page views, which is incorrect.

 Bounce rate is calculated from unique visits, also called sessions, which is totally different from page views.
 Consider the same example.
-If the total number of visits or sessions is 6,000,000, then your bounce rate of 50% indicates that you had only 3,000,000 bounces and not 5,000,000.
+If the total number of sessions (unique visits) is 600,000 in the same example of page views being 1,000,000, then your bounce rate of 50% indicates that you had only 300,000 bounces and not 500,000.

 Bounce rate = Number of visits with 1 page views (also called bounces) / Number of unique visits (also called sessions)